December section

 April/September cross section

-The Afternoon photo
+The afternoon photo

-Analemma Calendar for 2008
+Analemma Calendar for a Standard 365-Days Year

 Size of the original: 3674x5505 pixels